1

 Trading 212 overview

-Founded in 2003, Trading 212 was one of the pioneers in offering low commissions and simplified access to financial markets for European investors.
+Founded in 2004, Trading 212 was one of the pioneers in offering low commissions and simplified access to financial markets for European investors.
 It is based in the UK and regulated by entities such as the Financial Conduct Authority (FCA).

-Trading 212 has gained popularity due to its user-friendly investment platform, the ability to invest with just €1, and their signup promotion.
+Trading 212 has gained popularity due to its user-friendly investment platform, the ability to invest with just €1, and their sign-up promotion.

 Wondering about the safety of your funds on Trading 212?
 Check our dedicated article: "Is Trading 212 safe?".